nazarhktwitch/Ducky2Exe/README.md

 pyautogui — for simulating key presses.
-PySide6 — for creating the graphical interface. cx_Freeze — for compiling the Python script into an executable file.
+PySide6 — for creating the graphical interface.
+PyInstaller — for compiling the Python script into an executable file.

 If you don't have PySide6, you can install it using: